mlexchange/mlex/README.md

 This is our 1st release.
 It contains 2 MLExchange services, i.e., the job manager and content registry.

-Within content registry webpage:
-1. One can launch 2 frontend applications under APPs tab, i.e., image segmentation app (seg-demo) and colowheel.
+Within the content registry webpage: user can launch 2 frontend applications under the APP tab, i.e., image segmentation (seg-demo) and colowheel app.
 Seg-demo contains 3 machine learning models to be used for segmentation, i.e., k-means, random forest, and Mixed-Scale Dense Convolutional Networks (MSDnets).
-2. One can launch two applications (colorwheel and seg-demo) under the APP tab.

 All these container images will be directly pulled from [the MLExchange DockerHub](https://hub.docker.com/u/mlexchange1).

-The latest version can run with **Intel** and **Apple M1** chips.
+The latest version can run with **Intel** and **Apple Sillicon** chips.

 ## How to use?
-1. Install Docker or Docker Desktop
+1. Install Docker or Docker Desktop.
 2. cd into mlex/docker-compose folder, create a `.env` file.

 	```
 	MONGO_DB_USERNAME=your_username
 	MONGO_DB_PASSWORD=your_password
 	```
-3. Run `./install.sh` to intall the software.
+3. Go back to the mlex folder and run `./install.sh` to intall the software.

+	**Note:** if you had previously used a different username/password and there was a (legacy) database folder inside the mlex folder, please delete the database folder before the installation.
+It would cause MongoDB authentication issues.

 	Go to `http://localhost:8051` to use MLExchange content registry user interface (GUI).
-It allows users to browse, launch, open, and terminate the available apps (color wheel and seg-demo).
+It allows users to browse, launch, open, and terminate the available apps (colorwheel and seg-demo app).
 Users can register and use new models/apps through this interface.
 See tutorials in [MLExchange documentation](https://docs.mlexchange.als.lbl.gov) for further instructions.

-4. To uninstall, please first terminate all the running jobs in content registry interface; then run `./uninstall.sh`.
+4. To uninstall, please first terminate all the running jobs in the content registry interface.
+Then, run `./uninstall.sh`.

-**Note:** if you are using M1 chip, please comment out model3 in the docker-model-images.yml file in docker-compose folder.
+**Note:** if you are using Apple Silicon chip, please comment out model3 in the docker-model-images.yml file in docker-compose folder.
 Because an ARM64-compatible image for this model is not available at the moment.

 ## How to cite us?